-Seahawks mock draft roundup: Improving defense continues to be seen as top priority for Seattle
+Seahawks mock draft roundup: Improving defense continues to be seen as top priority

 What he said: “The ex-Penn State standout has the length, athleticism and burst Seattle covets in an edge rusher.”

-Comment: Another vote for Gross-Matos.
+Condotta’s comment: Another vote for Gross-Matos.

 Matt Miller, Bleacher Report